 In addition to the history of Jakarta, the building itself has a long history, from a city hall to a prominent museum!

 Continue reading The History of Jakarta History Museum

 Do you like dolls, puppet and the like?
-Jakarta has a Puppet Museum in the Old Town.
+Jakarta has a Puppet Museum in the District Museum of Kota Tua Jakarta.
 There are various dolls and puppets displayed here from all over the world, as well as the instruments for their performances.
 Since the building was originally built as a church, there are some tombstones exhibited inside the museum.

 This museum is located in the east side of Fatahillah plaza.
 It was built in 1870 for the judicial department during Dutch settlement.
 It has many rooms filled with wooden showcases displaying porcelains and potteries.
 These rooms are connected to open terraces, where the sculptures are displayed.
 Like many other old buildings, the rooms are on the four sides of the building, while the middle is an open area for gardens.
 In my opinion, the eye catching spots in this museum are the 2 gardens inside the museum.
 They are very neat, clean, and decorated with several sculptures and a garden bench.
 They are perfect for relaxing from the busy city like Jakarta.